abinavkiran/My-Learning-and-Resources/README.md

 # My-Learning-and-Resources
-Here this is my site where I add all my free and open learning Resources so that everyona ka use it also
+Here this is my site where I add all my free and open learning Resources so that everyona can use it also